staeter/work-in-progress/dialogue.md

 - Presentation : *Page* enabling a *person* to read/watch and *interact* with a piece of *content*.
 - Miniature : *Component* presenting a piece of *content* that enable the *person* to access its *page* or add it to various content *groupings*.
 - Discovery : *Layout* presenting the *miniatures* of *contents* selected by different *recommendation* systems for the *person* to search through.

+### Reputation System

+Reputation is relative.
+It varies from one domain to an other (a reputable mathematician might be really dumb when speaking about sociology) and from one ideology to the next (politicians often caricature opposing perspectives).
+In the same way they are many ways to to measure it, from youtube views to facebook likes passing by citation counts on scientific papers, each will emphasize different values and aims.

+- Reputation Orgs are *orgs* that define, measure and enforce a specific reputation index.

 ## Notes